 Thousands of low-income children in Maryland depend on school meals for the nutrition they need to learn and grow.
-Maryland Meals for Achievement Program provides funding for schools with high concentrations of poverty to provide breakfast to all students, regardless of family income.
-Of the 86 MCPS schools that are eligible to participate in this program, 78 schools have been selected to participate in SY 2015-2016.
-Applications were submitted to the Maryland State Department of Education for the 77 schools previously enrolled in the Maryland Meals for Achievement Program, as well as a priority list for those eligible but not in the program.
-One additional school was selected for the upcoming school year, thus bringing the total to 78.

-Additionally, the Summer Food Service Program ensures that children in lower-income areas continue to receive nutritious meals during the summer months when school breakfasts and lunches are not available.
-This summer, more than 400,000 meals were served to children in 129 locations throughout Montgomery County.
+The Maryland Meals for Achievement program provides funding for schools with high concentrations of poverty to provide breakfast to all students, regardless of family income.
+Of the 86 MCPS schools that are eligible to participate in this program, 78 have been selected to participate in the 2017-2018 school year.
+The MCPS Summer Food Service Program ensures that children in lower-income areas continue to receive nutritious meals during the summer months when school breakfasts and lunches are not available.
+This summer, more than 420,000 meals were served to children in 166 locations throughout Montgomery County.

-- Expansion of the Maryland Meals for Achievement Program as an entitlement to include all eligible schools that choose to apply. - Efforts to increase federal funding for the Summer Food Service Program.
+- Expansion of the Maryland Meals for Achievement Program as an entitlement, to include all eligible schools that choose to apply. - Efforts to increase federal funding for the Summer Food Service Program.

-Limiting the number of eligible schools from participation in the Maryland Meals for Achievement Program.
+Limiting the number of eligible schools from participation in the Maryland Meals for Achievement program.

-MENTAL HEALTH
+BEHAVIORAL HEALTH

-Montgomery County Public Schools recognizes that the social and emotional wellbeing of a student is crucial to academic success in the classroom; the school district's Strategic Planning Framework envisions a classroom where students are equipped to make constructive and healthy decisions that promote hope, personal well-being, and social behavior.
+Montgomery County Public Schools recognizes that the social and emotional health and well-being of students are critical to and precursors for promoting opportunities to learn and supporting academic success in the classroom.
+Promoting learning environments where all students have the skills to make constructive and healthy decisions that promote and support hope, personal well-being, and social behavior aligns with the MCPS core values of learning, relationships, respect, excellence, and equity.